-Registration: You can begin registering today for the AFOP Conference by going online and filling out an easy to use form.
+Registration: Register today for the conference by going online and filling out a simple form.
 The link is located on the AFOP website, under 'Events.'
 The early bird fee (before August 16, 2013) is \$495 per registrant and the regular registration fee (after August 16, 2013) is \$545 per registrant.
 Registration fees are due before September 13, 2013.
-Please print one copy and send with your registration fee(s) to AFOP's office at the following address"
+After you fill out the form, you will receive a link with access to your answers.
+Please print one copy and send with your registration fee(s) to AFOP's office at the following address.

+AFOP

-AFOP, Attn: National Conference 1726 M Street, N.W., Suite 602 Washington, D.C.
+Attn: National Conference 1726 M Street, N.W., Suite 602 Washington, D.C.
 20036